mrsilver76/listporter/README.md

 ## 🚀 Quick start guide

-**This is the simplest and most common way to use ListPorter.** It works across platforms and uses fuzzy matching to automatically align playlist paths with your Plex library.
+**This is the simplest and most common way to use ListPorter.** It works across platforms, refreshes the library before starting and uses fuzzy matching to automatically align playlist paths with your Plex library.

 >[!TIP]
 >To ensure Plex contains only the playlists in your import folder (i.e. remove any that aren’t there), add the `--mirror` (`-m`) option.

 ```
-ListPorter -s 127.0.0.1 -t ABCDEFG -l 8 -i "C:\Playlists"
+ListPorter -s 127.0.0.1 -t ABCDEFG -l 8 -i "C:\Playlists" -k

-ListPorter --server 127.0.0.1 --token ABCDEFG --library 8 --import "C:\Playlists"
+ListPorter --server 127.0.0.1 --token ABCDEFG --library 8 --import "C:\Playlists" --update
 ```

 The example below shows a more advanced scenario suitable when fuzzy matching isn’t enough.
 It demonstrates how to explicitly rewrite paths and convert formats when importing playlists created on one platform (e.g. Windows) into a Plex server running on another (e.g. Linux).